So a couple of weeks ago I received this in them mail to my utter surprise while I was away at a college

 2. Find out if the local county bus near the school rides students free

 There is a lot of public transit systems that work to give college students discounts or even free rides as long as you have your university id.
-There is a bust that even comes through my campus that gives free rides.
+There is a bust that even comes through my campus that gives free rides.3.
+Eat from the cafeteria only buying food when you no longer have any more meal swipes on your school id.

 I know it's difficult to cope with not being able to eat homemade food all the time.
 I swear I was having withdrawal in the first couple of weeks of school.
 But it's too expensive having Chinese food and pizza brought to campus all the time so find something in your schools cafeteria that you can stick with when there's nothing you don't eat.
-For me it was hamburgers and French fries or cereal which was always being served throughout the day.
+For me it was hamburgers and French fries or cereal which was always being served throughout the day.4.
+Student Discounts!

 Discounts are seriously everywhere for college students as long as you have your student ID!
 I mean my school has discounts ranging between the radio shack down the street from the school to discounts for fixing cars at a local car shop.
 So search for as many discounts you can!
 You'd be surprise at just how many discounts there are.